A bit too much time on my hands – but maybe not enough.

 Yes, Jezebel existed.
 Yes, Jezebel was evil.
 Yes, Jezebel was an enemy of God and everything Godly.
 But Jezebel is only spoken of as being a WOMAN.
 There is an Old Testament queen who played a significant part in Israel’s history at the time of the prophet Elijah.
 Then there is a New Testament reference to a false prophetess leading people astray in the church at Thyatira.

-There is NO mention of a “Jezebel Spirit” and there is definitely no detailed listing the characteristics of this alleged “spirit”.
+There is NO mention of a “Jezebel Spirit” and there is definitely no detailed listing of the characteristics of this alleged “spirit”.

 The whole thing is a man-made tradition spun into a convoluted mythology associated with a non-biblical view of “spiritual warfare”.